Token Turing Machines are Efficient Vision Models: Evaluation

 \subsubsection{Semantic Segmentation (ADE20K)}

-ViTTM also achieves competitive results on ADE20K, as illustrated in \cref{tab:segmentation}.
-Our ViTTM-B$_{(28,28)}$ matches ViT-B/16 on ADE20K semantic segmentation while improving FPS by 37\% (23.8 FPS to 32.5 FPS) on an A100 GPU, and by 94\% (13.8 FPS to 26.8 FPS) on an A30 GPU.
+ViTTM also achieves competitive results on ADE20K across multiple devices, as illustrated in \cref{tab:segmentation}.
+Our ViTTM-B$_{(64,64)}$ matches ViT-B/16$_{224}$ on ADE20K semantic segmentation while improving FPS by 37\% (23.8 FPS to 32.5 FPS) on an A100 GPU, and by 94\% (13.8 FPS to 26.8 FPS) on an A30 GPU.
+In this work, we do not investigate the reason for the discrepancy between devices.